qwerty1979bg/old-packer-vbox-baseimage/README.md

 $ packer build basebox.json
 ```

-At the end, you should have an OVF and VMDK files ready to use.
+At the end, you should have an OVF + VMDK and BOX files ready to use.

 (Todo:)
 - use ssh keys instead of hardcoded user